 Further, a defendant does not have to complete the process of making a drug for guilt.
 An accused is guilty if the D.A. can prove that the defendant:

-- knowingly participated in the process of producing a controlled substance, and
+- knowingly participated in the process of producing a narcotic, and

 - this participation was at the beginning or intermediate steps of the operation.3